khangnk144/SKINMATE/GENERAL.md

 **SKINMATE** is a luxury skincare ingredient analysis web app.
 Here's the user story:

 1. A user **registers** and sets their **skin type** (Oily, Dry, Sensitive, Combination, Normal).
-2. They **paste the ingredient list** (called an "INCI string") from the back of any skincare product.
+2. They **paste the ingredient list** (called an "INCI string") from the back of any skincare product — or **upload a photo** of the product label for automatic OCR extraction.
 3. The system **looks up each ingredient** in a curated database and tells the user whether each one is **GOOD** 🌿, **BAD** 🌸, or **NEUTRAL** ☁️ — specifically for *their* skin type.
 4. If an ingredient is **not in the database**, the system calls **Google Gemini AI** to evaluate it, then **caches the result** so future lookups are instant.
 5. It then **recommends products** that contain zero BAD ingredients for the user's skin type.
 6. Users can **view their analysis history**, re-run past analyses, or delete entries.
+7. Users can **report misclassified ingredients** via the Community Reporting system — other users can vote on reports, and admins can approve/reject them.
-7. **Admin users** manage the ingredient database, safety rules, products, user accounts, and view usage statistics.
+8. **Admin users** manage the ingredient database, safety rules, products, user accounts, community reports, and view usage statistics.
+9. Users receive **in-app notifications** (e.g., when their report is resolved by an admin).

 > Think of it as a personalized "ingredient safety scanner" for cosmetics — like Yuka, but specifically for skincare and skin type.